Washington Double Star Catalog

 multiple star systems.

-- I am interested in a particular binary star, but the WDS only
+- I am interested in a particular double star, but the WDS only

-lists are the first and last observations.
+lists the first and last observations.
 How do I obtain all

 the data?

-references we have for double stars.
-If it has an orbit we will also
+notes, and references for the double star.
+If it has an orbit we will

-provide elements, ephemerides and an orbit plot.
-These typically are
+also provide elements, ephemerides and an orbit plot.
+These typically

 - The date for the "first" measurement of a pair doesn't always